 MTHFR Testing – C677T can also lead to high homocysteine.
 Although it does not necessarily mean there will be high homocysteine levels in a clinical setting as there are other factors that can influence homocysteine levels.
 This allele has shown in research to have a greater impact in someone’s health.

 MTHFR Testing – A1298C has not been found clinically to have an effect in homocysteine levels.
 This allele has a greater effect in the production of BH4 (tetrahydrobiopterin).
-BH4 is a cofactor in the production of neurotransmitters such as epinephrine, serotonin, L-Dopa, melatonin, etc. A deficiency of BH4 may affect the cardiovascular and neurological systems as well as emotional wellbeing.
+BH4 is a cofactor in the production of neurotransmitters such as epinephrine, serotonin, melatonin, etc. A deficiency of BH4 may affect the cardiovascular and neurological systems as well as emotional wellbeing.

 Compound heterozygous is considered severe or “at risk”.
 High homocysteine has a high risk factor for numerous diseases.
 The MTHFR mutations with homozygous or compound heterozygous are more likely to have elevated homocysteine and greater risk of heart disease.